Tutorial on amortized optimization: Defining the model

 \subsubsection{Semi-amortized models over the domain $\gY$}

 One of the most common semi-amortized model is to parameterize and integrate an optimization procedure used to solve \cref{eq:opt} into the model $\hat y_\theta$, such as gradient descent \citep{andrychowicz2016learning,finn2017model,kim2018semi}.
-We emphasize that this optimization procedure is an internal part of the amortization model $\hat y_\theta$, often referred to as the \emph{inner-level} optimization problem in the bi-level setting that arises for learning.
+This optimization procedure is an internal part of the amortization model $\hat y_\theta$, often referred to as the \emph{inner-level} optimization problem in the bi-level setting that arises for learning.

-\textbf{Examples.} We now instantiate a canonical semi-amortized model based gradient descent that learns the initialization as in model-agnostic meta-learning (MAML) by \citet{finn2017model}, structured prediction energy networks (SPENs) by \citet{belanger2017end}, and semi-amortized variational auto-encoders (SAVAEs) by \citet{kim2018semi}.
+\textbf{Examples.} This section instantiates a canonical semi-amortized model based gradient descent that learns the initialization as in model-agnostic meta-learning (MAML) by \citet{finn2017model}, structured prediction energy networks (SPENs) by \citet{belanger2017end}, and semi-amortized variational auto-encoders (SAVAEs) by \citet{kim2018semi}.
 The initial iterate $\hat y^{0}_\theta(x)\defeq \theta$ is parameterized by $\theta\in\gX$ for all contexts.
-We then use the knowledge of the objective $f(y;x)$ for a given context $x$ and iteratively update
+Iteratively updating $\hat y^{t}_\theta$ for $K$ gradient steps with a \emph{learning rate} or \emph{step size} $\alpha\in\R_+$ on the objective $f(y;x)$ gives